 She could have easily become angry with the Lord.
 And as the Lord shut her womb she could of shut Him out.

 This happens all the time in people’s lives.
 Some kind of disappointment happens and we automatically pull away from God.

 But not Hannah…she did the opposite.
 She ran right to Him.

 If you have been a Christian long enough you may have dealt with some kind of hurt that led to offense towards leaders in the church.
 I certainly have and had to learn to walk in forgiveness and love.

 Eli was the high priest at the time.
 And when he saw Hannah praying he thought she was drunk.

-Majority of people would get mad, offended and than go on social media let the world know how wrong so and so was.
+The majority of people would get mad and offended and then go on social media to let the world know how wrong so and so was.